Privacy Policy

 We use a privacy-respecting product analytics provider to understand how the Platform is used — message delivery, action conversions, funnel drop-offs, dashboard engagement.
 Analytics events are linked to a pseudonymous identifier rather than a name or contact information.
 We do not sell analytics data, do not run advertising, and do not use analytics to profile anyone for any purpose other than improving the Platform and producing aggregated business metrics.

-For politicians who configure a standing strategy, the Platform periodically generates message proposals using automated tooling that includes large language models and public-news lookups.
-Inputs to that tooling are limited to: (a) the politician's strategy configuration (issues, jurisdiction, audiences, tone, goals), (b) the politician's own approved-message history, and (c) publicly available news within the politician's jurisdiction.
-Voter personal data is not shared with the automated message tooling.
-All proposals are queued in the politician's dashboard for explicit human review; no message is sent until the politician approves it.
-Politicians may turn this feature off by clearing the strategy field; doing so disables proposal generation for that account.
+Polis‑1 is Parla's proprietary, in-house language model, developed and operated by Parla within its own controlled environment.
+For politicians who configure a standing strategy, Polis‑1 generates message proposals for the politician's review.
+Inputs are limited to: (a) the politician's strategy configuration, (b) the politician's own approved-message history, and (c) publicly available context within the politician's jurisdiction.
+Voter personal data is not used to train Polis‑1 or any other model, and is not shared outside the delivery providers needed to send an approved message.
+All proposals are queued for explicit human review; no message is sent until the politician approves it.
+Politicians may disable proposal generation by clearing the strategy field.

-Where required by law, this section provides notice that messages you receive may be drafted or refined by automated tooling under the politician's editorial direction.
+Where required by law, this section provides notice that messages a voter receives may be drafted or refined by Polis‑1 under the politician's editorial direction.
 The politician — not Parla — is responsible for the content of each message they send.

 4.6 Tier Classification from Public Records